Skip to main content

 Statistics

-Β§πŸ’οΈ Why using external Python app ?
+Β§πŸ’οΈ Why use an external Python app?

 Originally, to download videos from YouTube, I used the rustube crate, written in pure Rust and without any external dependencies.
 However, I quickly realized that due to frequent breaking changes on the YouTube website, the crate was outdated and no longer functional.